Massey Business College

 In 1887 Richard W. Massey opened a business college in Birmingham, Alabama.
 His chain of business colleges reached Houston in 1898 when he purchased the Houston Shorthand and Typewriting School.
 The Houston branch opened on October 2 for 100 students with three teachers.

 Originally the school had three divisions.
-The shorthand division also included typing; the commercial division had students conducted “actual” business, using the U.S. mail to interact with their counterparts in other Massey branches; the English division provided the skills considered necessary for “the practical affairs if life.”
+The shorthand division also included typing; the commercial division had students conducted “actual” business, using the U.S. mail to interact with their counterparts in other Massey branches; the English division provided the skills considered necessary for “the practical affairs of life.”
 The English ads directing parents to “place their sons or daughter with us” suggest that these classes were for high school students.
 Massey himself wrote the textbooks used for teaching bookkeeping, letter writing, spelling and commercial law.

 Enrollment reached 259 by 1921.
-Most students were local, but as an inducement for out of area students, advertisements noted available scholarships, free travel to Houston, rear round classes, and claims that the school could hardly keep up with the demand for its graduates.
+Most students were local, but as an inducement for out-of-area students, advertisements noted available scholarships, free travel to Houston, rear round classes, and claims that the school could hardly keep up with the demand for its graduates.

 Richard W. Massey

 Student life at Massey Business College was more than learning Gregg shorthand.
 Newspaper items show entertainments, picnics, parties, dances, receptions, day outings, and a Miss Massey Business College contest.
-At one school assembly a Remington-Rand employee demonstrated advanced typing skills.
+At one school assembly, a Remington-Rand employee demonstrated advanced typing skills.
 Female students had a Massey Club, a Philomathean Society and a Beta Sigma Phi sorority.
 After World War II, the college offered classes in “beauty, charm, and poise.”

 During World War II, Texas A&M used the Massey facilities to provide classes for federal workers.
 In 1947 Richard W. Massey sold the college, though some version of the school continued for a time under the Massey name.
 College History Garden lists the school as defunct.